veerendrababum/veerendrababum.github.io/_pages/about.md

 author_profile: true
 ---
 <img src="{{site.url}}{{site.baseurl}}/images/IMG-2301.jpg" alt="">
 <p style="text-align: justify;font-family: none;">Veerendra Babu M is working as Senior Payment Analyst in UL LLC.
-He is more passionate to implement payment solutions and also solve business problems using data.</p>
+He is more passionate to implement payment solutions and also to solve business problems using data.</p>

 **Education**